-There are many reasons why choosing to volunteer with us is a great idea.
-You may wish to gain practical or life skills, experience life in community, share interests with others, give something back to community or learn more about yourself by trying something different.
-There are many diverse opportunities available to people who live locally who would like to get involved with a Camphill community.
-You might want to work directly with people with learning disabilities, or help out in the background, in the office or garden for instance.
+There are many reasons why choosing to volunteer with us is a great idea!
+You may wish to gain practical or life skills, experience life in community, share interests with others, give something back or learn more about yourself by trying something different.

 Consistency is valued, but most communities, particularly the larger ones, have flexible volunteer opportunities.
 This might be one morning a month, half an hour a day, or something in-between.

 We very much value our volunteers, but you are expected to provide your time for free.
-The community may be able to cover your travel costs, but ask them directly about this.
+The community may be able to cover your travel costs; you can ask them directly about this.

+Some communities offer work experience placements with local colleges and employability support charities.
 One of the joys of volunteering with us is that you can develop skills for the workplace.
 However, we have found that week long work experience placements provide neither the volunteer nor the community with a satisfying experience.
+If you can commit to longer than that, say 3 months or more, then please get in touch.

 As a new volunteer you will be required to complete an induction programme.
 You will receive training appropriate to the role that you are undertaking.